How does Blumira alert on only real indicators of threats?

 We typically encounter a few different scenarios when dealing with custom detection requests from customers that have specific use cases not covered by out-of-the-box detections.

 - Rules that are specific to their organization and won’t be overly noisy

 - Rules that are also great for the larger Blumira community; not overly noisy and provides visibility

 - Rules that make sense but may generate a lot of unnecessary noise for customers’ teams, and can be better handled through Blumira’s reporting features

 For 1 and 2, our security operations team works with our incident detection engineering team to help scope out, build the detection and deploy it for the customer, once they request what they’re looking for.

 For 3, we recommend our customers use Blumira’s Report Builder to easily identify the data they’re searching for by building and saving a report for their organization.
 They can schedule automated daily delivery of this report to gain regular insight into behaviors (such as account lockouts or failed user logins, or anything more custom) over a set period of time.
-Our customers can work with their dedicated Technical Account Manager (TAM) to help them create custom and recurring reports using Blumira’s Report Builder.
+Our customers can work with their dedicated Solutions Architect to help them create custom and recurring reports using Blumira’s Report Builder.